-''Detox'' [link to Do diet detox products work] or ''liver-cleansing'' diets and kits that promise to purge your body of toxins can seem an appealing antidote to indulging in too much alcohol and rich food – a fast track to the new trimmer, glowing you.
+''Detox'' or ''liver-cleansing'' diets and kits that promise to purge your body of toxins can seem an appealing antidote to indulging in too much alcohol and rich food – a fast track to the new trimmer, glowing you.
 However, our bodies are already well equipped with self-cleansing mechanisms – the lungs, kidneys, liver, gastrointestinal tract, skin and immune system all playing a part in effectively removing or eliminating toxins.
 Symptoms such as bloating and fatigue may be an indication of an unhealthy lifestyle, or a lack of vital nutrients due to poor eating habits – not of toxin build-up.

 There’s no sound evidence that we need to ‘detox’, or that following a detox program will increase the elimination of toxins from your body.
 Detox supplements provide little or no known benefit over a healthy diet - we suggest you save your money.

 Verdict: A week or two on a detox program won’t absolve you from all your health sins.

 Myth: Antioxidant supplements can replace fruit and vegetables